Learning State Representations via Retracing in Reinforcement Learning: Method

 Despite the intuitive simplicity of \textit{learning via retracing}, it offers a number of advantages comparing to existing representation learning methods.
 In addition to the improved sample efficiency, we can interpret learning with ``reversed" transitions as explicit inference of the current latent state given future information.
 In combination with the forward predictive supervision, the joint learning dynamics is similar to the smoothing operation in dynamical systems, which is often superior than filtering (corresponds to using solely the forward predictive supervision) in terms of inference accuracy~\citep{kalman1960new, murphy2012machine}.
-Hence \textit{learning via retracing} could support stronger representation learning.
+Hence \textit{learning via retracing} could support stronger representation learning for the downstream RL task.
+We note that the overall RL agent could still benefit from the representations obtain from learning via retracing even in tasks without perfect reversibility, such as a moving car where the external state feature, such as the absolute location, and controllable internal state features, such as the velocity and acceleration, are not jointly reversible.
+In such cases, we expect learning via retracing would dissect out the controllable internal features from the external features and prioritise the training with respect to such features.

 We have introduced \textit{learning via retracing} in its most general form, where a large degree of freedom exists such that the method can be tailored and integrated with many of the existing representation learning approaches.
-There are many free model choices, such as being model-free or model-based; whether or not using a separate ``reversed" dynamics model; loss function for constraining the ``retraced" transitions; deterministic or probabilistic dynamics model, just to name a few.
-Below we provide one possible instantiation of \textit{learning via retracing}, the \textit{Cycle-Consistency World Model} (\textit{CCWM}), under the model-based framework based on generative dynamics modelling.
+There are many free model choices, such as being model-free or model-based; whether or not to use a separate ``reversed" dynamics model; loss function for constraining the ``retraced" transitions; deterministic or probabilistic dynamics model, just to name a few.
+Below we provide one concrete instantiation of \textit{learning via retracing}, the \textit{Cycle-Consistency World Model} (\textit{CCWM}), under the model-based framework based on generative dynamics modelling.